The CityStudio immersive course returns to Bendigo in 2022.

 Where and when will it take place?

 CityStudio runs as an extensive block mode subject PLA3001 CityStudio: Community Planning and Placemaking in Bendigo (24 February - 8 April 2022).

 This subject is based in the Planning Program and is open to students from any discipline or campus.

 What is involved?

-- placemaking and public spaces
+- placemaking and 10 minute neighbourhoods

 Your project findings and proposals will be showcased to local council, community and other partners in an event called the ‘Hubbub’ at the end of the program.